Sky-Stars-Air-Yaxcess/Game-Guardian-FindAddress-RVA-Methods-Auto-Find-Auto-Patching-Methods-RVA.-/README.md

 My Connact Gmail y8068723@gmail.com

 This method script was created for educational purposes only.
 Users are solely responsible for how they use it.
 We respect developers and urge them to fix vulnerabilities.
-Our goal is not to cause harm, but to promote fair and secure gameplay.
+Our goal is not to cause harm, but to promote fair and secure gameplay!

-It only works on Unity il2cpp 64-bit builds where you can dump the game.
+It only works on Unity il2cpp 64-bit builds where you can dump the game!